 - (b) It is not a fact that most countries have dropped the process.
 Several countries, are putting up large commercial plants for single-cell protein from petroleum. - (c) No, Sir.
-In fact, the Panel has strongly recommended stepping up the work on single-cell protein and er-tablishment of a bigger proving plant. - (d) Does not arise.
+In fact, the Panel has strongly recommended stepping up the work on single-cell protein and establishment of a bigger proving plant. - (d) Does not arise.

-SHRI" SHRIDHAR WASUDEO DHABE; Sir, the development of this process for production of single-cell-protein, which is an animal feed, was started in the Indian Institute of Petroleum with foreign collaboration when the prices of petroleum were very cheap.
-But now the prices of crude oil have gone up 20-fold, from the time when this work was started in many countries.
-In these coun'.ries the price of soyabean was high.
+SHRI SHRIDHAR WASUDEO DHABE: Sir, the development of this process for production of single-cellprotein, which is an animal feed, was started in the Indian Institute Petroleum with foreign collaboration when the prices of petroleum were very cheap.
+But now the prices crude oil have gone up 20-fold, from the time when this work was started in many countries.
+In these countries the price of soyabean was high.
 That is why it was started in France, Italy, Britain and Japan also.
-Now, as the prices have gone up, is it not a fact that these countries have stopped making research and are using it as an animal feed?
+Now, as the prices have gone up is it not a fact that these countries have stopped making research and are using it as an animal feed?

-SHRI CHANRA PRATAP NARAIN SINGH: Sir, the hon.
-Member has stated that the prices of petroleum crude have gone up and hence research and development in this very important field should be slackened.
-I am not willing to agree with his suggestion for the simple reason that there are various companies in the world today that are going in for much larger plants.
-For the information of this august House, I will name a couple of plants that have come up all over the world which are very very large compared to the private projec+s that were initially started in the sixties when, as he stated, the potr<yHim crude was cheaper.
-In Italy, a mo 000 TPA nlam has been put up.
-Messrs Imperial Chemical Company had started a 1000 TPA pilot plant and are now putting up a commercial plant of 60.000 TPA and it is marketed under the name of Protein, which, I am sure, the hon.
-Member has heard.
-A consortium of some German has put up a 100,000 .companies TPA plant In the East European countries today the investment is for a plant of 300,000 TPA.
-A 60-000 TPA plant hag been set up in Bucharest (Romania).
-(DAI) Nippon of Japan has also gone in for another large plant.
+SHRI CHANRA PRATAP NARAIN SINGH: Sir, the hon, Member stated that the prices of petroleum crude have gone up and hence search and development in this very important field should be slackened.
+I am not willing to agree with his sugthat gestion for the simple reason there are various companies in the world today that are going in much larger plants.
+For the information of this august House I will name a couple of plants that have come up all over the world which are very large compared to the private projects that were initially started in the cixties when, as he stated, petroloum crude was cheaper.
+In Italy, a 100 000 TPA plant has been put up.
+Messrs Imperial Chemical Company had started a 1000 TPA pilot plant and are now putting up a commercial plant of 60.000 TPA and it is marketed under the name of Protein, which, hon.
+Member I am sure, the heard.
+A consortium of some German companies has put up a 100,000 TPA plant.
+In the East European countries today the investment is for a plant of 300,000 TPA.
+A 60-000 TPA plant has been set up in Bucharest (Romania).
+(DAI) Nippon of Japan has also gone in for another plant.
 Czechoslovakia has put up 1000 TPA pilot plant.
-China is going in for a very big plant at Shanghai AMOCO the USA produces about 15 million pounds of SCP per vear under the name of Torotin I would like to add that soyabean, which has, a higher protein value, naturally is a good feedstock as an additional nutrient, i.e. protein.
+China is going in for a very big plant at Shanghai AMOCO the USA produces about 15 million pounds of SCP per vear under the name of Torotin I would like to add that soyabean, which has a higher protein value, naturally is a good feed-stock as an additional nutrient, i.e. protein.
 But this particular technology is not limited only to crude oil but also extends to molasses and things like cassava, tapioca.
-This has to be taken up and research has to be continued in India for the simple reason that the protein content of our diet in India is poor and hence R&D activity would help hi the nutritional value of food for our teeming millions.
+This has to be taken up and research has to be continued in India for the simple reason that the protein content of our diet in India is poor and hence R&D activity would help in the nutritional value of food for our teeming millions.